-For a year from September 2016 I will be Writer-in-Residence at Birmingham City University where I am developing a new audio writing initiative, The Birmingham Radio Workshop, with the School of English and the School of Media.
+In 2917 I was Radio Writer-in-Residence at Birmingham City University where I developed a new audio writing initiative, The Birmingham Radio Workshop, with the School of English and the School of Media.
 We write, develop, record and share bold new writing for audio.
 Here is what it looks like: student writer Alex working with producer Paul and actor Alexa.

 I was recently Writer-in-Residence for the brilliant EXEtreme Imagination Festival in Exeter.